oracle/graal/truffle/docs/BranchInstrumentation.md

 have a `TruffleCallBoundary` annotation, and counts the calls to those methods.
 It is controlled by the following set of flags:

-- `-Dgraal.TruffleInstrumentBoundaries` - controls whether instrumentation is on (`true`
+- `--engine.InstrumentBoundaries` - controls whether instrumentation is on (`true`
   or `false`, default is `false`)
-- `-Dgraal.TruffleInstrumentFilter` - filters methods in which instrumentation
+- `--engine.InstrumentFilter` - filters methods in which instrumentation
   should be done (method filter syntax, essentially `<package>.<class>.<method>[.<signature>]`)
-- `-Dgraal.TruffleInstrumentationTableSize` - controls the maximum number of
+- `--engine.InstrumentationTableSize` - controls the maximum number of
   instrumented locations
-- `-Dgraal.TruffleInstrumentBoundariesPerInlineSite` - controls whether instrumentation
+- `--engine.InstrumentBoundariesPerInlineSite` - controls whether instrumentation
   is done per a declaration of an Truffle boundary call (`false`), or per every call stack where that callsite was inlined (`true`)